 Laboratory accreditation audits

-Accreditation audits examine laboratory performance in detail.
+Accreditation audits examine all aspects of laboratory performance in detail.

 Key areas included in audits are:

 Staff qualifications, education and training

 There are many different roles in laboratories, and the professional organisations and statutory bodies define the requirements for education and training of laboratory personnel.
 Pathologists must be registered medical practitioners with specialist qualifications in pathology.
 Medical scientists must have a degree in medical laboratory science or a related specialist discipline.